-If estrogen and relaxin really contributed to higher ACL rates in female athletes, taking an oral contraceptive pill that reduces these levels would result in lower ACL injury rates…..right…?
+If estrogen and relaxin really contribute to higher ACL rates in female athletes, taking an oral contraceptive pill that reduces these levels should result in lower ACL injury rates…..right…?

 The results of a 2019 systematic review of the literature (7) suggest the plausible association between OCPs and ACL injuries are not so black and white.